SamhithPola2025/Skater5D/Journal.md

 	•	Firmware
 	•	CAD with math (a little revisions to do since my calculations were off)
     •   Formatting the files to match the normal format

+# Day 5:
+~ 5 hrs
+Today marks the final official day of this sprint, and honestly, it feels both satisfying and slightly open-ended — like there’s more to chase, which I kind of like.

+What I Did Today
+	•	Switched from mock code to real code for my skateboard motion classifier
+	•	Set up the MicroPython script on the ESP32-S3 Mini-1 to stream real-time data from the MPU6050 sensor
+	•	Built the full PC-side classifier using fastdtw, NumPy, and matplotlib to detect tricks from motion patterns
+	•	Planned out how I’ll record ollie/kickflip patterns for training

+Even though I don’t have the physical hardware yet, I now have a fully working pipeline from board → sensor → ESP32 → serial → real-time visualization → classification.

+What I Learned
+	•	How to structure embedded + host code together in a real hardware project
+	•	That real-time classification is way more intuitive when you can visualize the data
+	•	That using DTW to match time-series patterns actually works better than I expected
+	•	The small details (like loading different .npy files or managing buffer sizes) really matter in signal-based ML

+How I Felt

+Honestly?
+Mixed.
+Hack Club cancelling the event hit my motivation for a bit.
+It felt like the “why” was gone.
+But I remembered this wasn’t about a prize — I’m building something that moves between the digital and physical world, and that’s always been fun to me.
+That feeling came back.

+Final Thoughts

+This isn’t really the end.
+I’m still gonna finish the trick recorder, build out more classifiers, and solder the board when it arrives.
+This log just marks the end of the first version.
+I finally feel like I’m doing a real hardware/software fusion project — and this time, I didn’t just start it, I stuck with it.

+TL;DR:
+On Day 5, I wrapped up the core pipeline for my ESP32-based skateboard classifier.
+Even without hardware, I now have real code working end-to-end — this week taught me way more than just coding.
+When the PCBA arrives and I 3D print everything ill continue this journal, submitting to highway for now!